Bismuth subsalicylate, metronidazole, and tetracycline (Oral)

 - Do not use a sunlamp or tanning bed or booth.

 You may still be more sensitive to sunlight or sunlamps for 2 weeks to several months or more after stopping tetracycline.
 If you have a severe reaction, check with your doctor.

-Make sure any doctor or dentist who treats you knows that you are using bismuth subsalicylate, metronidazole, and tetracycline. bismuth subsalicylate, metronidazole, and tetracycline may affect the results of certain medical tests.
+Make sure any doctor or dentist who treats you knows that you are using bismuth subsalicylate, metronidazole, and tetracycline.
+Bismuth subsalicylate, metronidazole, and tetracycline may affect the results of certain medical tests (eg, x-rays).

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - body aches or pain